 According to Vice President of Administrative Services Rolf Schleicher, they have been looking for a web designer for some time now to fulfill requirements and guidelines set by the Americans for Disabilities Act (ADA).

 The new classified position requires someone to design, develop, and maintain the college’s web portal and supporting pages.
-The new full-time web designer will cost $108,077.14 per year with benefits.
+Building and designing a large website is a crucial role, with important web hosting and interface design responsibilities ensuring that the new full-time web designer will cost $108,077.14 per year with benefits.
+Anyone looking to build their own website for their business or organization might want to check out some vps hosting options that could help in the website building process.

 “The web architect can’t do all the things a web designer does, so now we want to get both,” Schleicher said.
 “We can make a much more useful website.”